gtuck/web3400-Course-Docs/assignments/04/description.md

 ## Using the Template Files

-To use these templates in your PHP pages, include them where necessary.
-For example, create a new page named `index.php` in your `04` folder and add the following code:
+First, delete the `index.html` file in your assignment `04` folder.
+Then, to use our new templates, we'll use the PHP `include` statement.
+Create a new page named `index.php` in your `04` folder and add the following code:

 ```php
 <?php include 'templates/head.php'; ?>